fabs200/Pareto2GBfit/README.md

 #### Example 2

 Lets load the netwealth-dataset and fit the Pareto- and the IB1-distribution to the data.
-Then, we test the equality of the shared parameters.
+Then, we test the equality of the shared parameter p.

 1. Load packages
 ```